dfinson/apifi/README.md

     **Input**: A list of entities to delete.
     **Output**: The newly deleted entities.

-### @GraphQLApiEntity
+### Entity level API configuration
-This annotation tells marks an entity for inclusion within the autogenerated API schema.
-It accepts three arguments:
+By default, Apifi generates one of these service beans for all entities / tables.
+There are however several entity level annotations which can modilfy or extend this default behavior:

-1. `boolean exposeDirectly() default true;`: Tells Apifi whether this is an entity which should have it's own top-level queries and mutations exposed as part of the api schema.
-This is set to `true` by default, but it should be noted that in certain instances this should be set to `false`.
-For example, assume say we have two entities; `Car` and `SteeringWheel`.
+1. `@NonDirectlyExposable`: Tells Apifi that this is an entity which should **not** have it's own top-level queries and mutations exposed as part of the api schema.
+This is useful if for example,  we have two entities; `Car` and `SteeringWheel`.
 It's fairly obvious that in this case the **composite entity** called `SteeringWheel` has no independent lifecycle and is instantiable only within the context of `Car`.
 In this case, `Car` should be exposed directly as part of the schema, as opposed to `SteeringWheel`, which should be accessable and mutatable only by way of the queries and resolvers exposed by the `Car` graphql service.
-2. `boolean readOnly() default false;`: Assuming the previous value is set to `true`, this flag determines whether both the queries **and** mutations are to be included in the schema, or just the queries.
+2. `@ApiReadOnly`:  Assuming the previous annotation is **not** present, this annotation tells Apifi to only include GraphQL queries but not mutations in the generated GraphQLService bean.
 This is useful when designating certain components of a given data model as read-only, with no possibility of state mutation via the API.
-3. `Class<? extends ApiMetaOperations> apiMetaOperations() default ApiMetaOperations.class;`: Often times, additional logical operations are required before and / or after the execution of a mutation.
+3. `@ApiLevelMetaOperations`: Often times, additional logical operations are required before and / or after the execution of a resolvers base CRUD logic.
 For example: Given a SaaS application onboarding system, which onboards `Tenant` entities.
 Assuming each tenant (e.g. company) requires its own unique subdomain, the relevant DNS registrars API should be called immediately following the initial onboarding. `ApiMetaOperations<T>` is the abstract base class which can be extended in order to achieve this.
 We'll get into it in more depth a bit further on.

 ### Custom resolvers